Sealgram/ShippingRoutes/README.md

 * `scenarios.py`: File that generates the five different working maps, outputs them visually, and places ships on the visually displayed map.

 ## Dependencies
-Install the following for run.py to work:
+Install the following for the project to work:
 ```bash
 pip install tabulate
 ```